koskenni/pytwolc/README.md

   $ python3 twol.py examples.fst rules.twolc

 One can get more information by using the `--help` parameter.
+More documentation on twol.py can be found at https://pytwolc.readthedocs.io/en/latest/compiletest.html

+## Converting examples from pair string format into a FST: twexamp.py

+The module `twexamp.py` handles various tasks for the compiler during the compilation process.
+It is also needed for converting human readable examples into a FST so that ti is not necessary recompile it at every step of testing rules.
+A recompilation is only needed when the examples are changed.
+In order to convert examples from a pair string format into a fst you can e.g.:

+  $ python3 twexamp.py examples.pstr examples.fst

 ## Morphophonemic representations